- Home

 New energy price cap begins

-April’s energy price cap isn’t known yet, but it’s expected to be cheaper than January’s.
-It will come into effect on April 1, 2024.
+April’s energy price cap isn’t known yet, but it’s expected to be lower than the January-March price cap.

 TV licence fee goes up

-The cost of a TV licence is set to increase in line with inflation for four years from 2024.
-This means it will rise in April by September 2023’s rate of 6.7%, bringing the annual colour cost to £169.50.
+The cost of a TV licence is set to increase in line with inflation.
+This means it is expected to rise in April by September 2025’s rate of 4.8%, bringing the annual colour cost to more than £180.
 If you’re aged 75 or over and receive Pension Credit, you may be eligible for a free TV licence.
 Find out more in our guide Pension Credit explained.

 Vehicle Excise Duty (VED) increase